 Oblong Face Shapes

 Boxed beards can be exploited by Oblong face shapes to chisel out their features, which widens, squares and shortens the face.
+Indeed, a short boxed beard style would be a great option for avoiding too much length but adding texture.

 Oval Face Shapes